Kast-Nora/ENT-Dataset/README.md

 This is the corresponding anonymous open source content for this paper of DASFAA 2025:

-ENT: A Novel Benchmark for Relational Triple Extraction
+From Memorization to Discovery: A Novel Benchmark for Relational Triple Extraction